akka-js/akka.js/README.md

 ## Use it

+To have a blazing fast kick off you can check out our [examples](https://github.com/unicredit/akka.js-examples).

+Otherwise, if you want to start from scratch:

 First of all you need to setup a new [Scala.js project](https://www.scala-js.org/doc/project/).
 Then add to your JS project configuration:
 ```scala